ORBICAP AI Policy

 o Accountability: Humans will review AI outputs to ensure accuracy, cultural sensitivity, and alignment with project objectives.

-o Alignment with International Standards: ORBICAP endorses AI tools recognised by international organisations such as PARIS21, the United Nations, the World Bank, the IMF, and Eurostat.
-The appendix provides specific tools and their uses.
+o Alignment with International Standards: ORBICAP aligns its advisory and capacity-building work with AI-enabled tools and frameworks commonly referenced by international organisations such as PARIS21, the United Nations, the World Bank, the IMF, and Eurostat.

 4. Implementation Guidelines